gopalkumr/Gopal-Portfolio/contents/about.md

 Hey there, tech enthusiasts! 👋 I'm Gopal Kumar, and I'm on a thrilling journey exploring the vast and dynamic world of technology.
 Let me take you through my passion-filled adventure in the realm of bits and bytes.

-If you're Looking for resume, please click here [Resume](https://bit.ly/gopalkumar-resume)
+If you're Looking for resume, please click here [Resume](https://gopalkumargupta1.hackerresume.io/126fe83a-872d-4830-8827-d9a243695fe6)

+get the hugginface here [Huggingface](https://huggingface.co/gopalkumr)

 ## 🚀 A Tech Odyssey